kaylawoodbury/recruiting_web_mock/README.md

 # Notes:

 ## Setup
-I used a boilerplate app (with cypress, axios, material ui, etc) that I had created previously with a friend for time efficiency to focus on the core of the task for the tech test.
+I used a boilerplate app (with cypress, axios, material ui template, etc) that I had created previously for time efficiency to focus on the core of the task for the tech test.
 In a real life scenario, there are several option available for a client starting a new web app, where we can choose to build fully from the ground up or find a template or boilerplate that can get us further quicker.
 In these cases it's up to both the client and the devs to determine what makes the most sense from a time, financial, design and functionality perspective.

 ## Things Not including
 - oauth, login/out functionality